Air Cairo

-Air Cairo is a low-fare airline based in Cairo, Egypt.
+Air Cairo is an airline based in Cairo, Egypt.
 The airline is part owned by Egyptair.
 Air Cairo operates scheduled flights to the Middle East and Europe and also operates charter flights to Egypt from Europe on behalf of tour operators.
-Its base is Cairo International Airport, Sharm El Sheikh International Airport and Hurghada International Airport with the company head office in the Sheraton Heliopolis Zone.
+Its bases are Cairo International Airport, Sharm El Sheikh International Airport and Hurghada International Airport with the company head office located in the Sheraton Heliopolis Zone.

 History

 The airline was established in 2003.
-It is owned by Egyptair (60%), the National Bank of Egypt (20%) and Bank Misr (20%).
+It is owned by Egyptair (60%) and 360 INVESTMENTS (40%).